PCI Compliance for Small Business: What You Need To Know

 Interestingly, a recent UpCity study found that while 80% of small business owners have been increasingly aware of the dangers of cyber theft, 50% of SMBs still have no cybersecurity plan in place.
 You might not have a full-fledged data privacy team to help with security, but whoever is responsible for ensuring PCI compliance should also create processes for the rest of the business to follow.

 It’s important to communicate your new PCI compliance measures, why they are important, and how the rest of your staff can contribute.
 This became even more significant during the pandemic.
-A recent Hewlett-Packard study shows an increase in cyber-attacks targeting security blind spots in a remote work setup.
+Around 51% of businesses worldwide say that they have experienced more targeted cyber attacks with remote work setups.

 Tips for Establishing Your Security and Compliance Process:

 - Maintain a policy to ensure staff understands the importance of PCI compliance and what to do and not do with consumer data.
-(For example, entering customer payment information directly into the processor, instead of writing it down.)
+(For example, staff should enter customer payment information directly into the processor instead of writing it down.)

 - Create a security policy and governance plan to map out how you’ll continue to maintain compliance.
 Remember to check for physical tampering with POS systems and card readers as part of your data security governance—it’s not all limited to software solutions.
 Learn more tips on how to properly secure your POS system.